Architecture of Tunisia: Ottoman period

 Over the course of the 16th century the central and eastern Maghreb – Algeria, Tunisia, and Libya – came under Ottoman control.
 Major port cities such as Algiers, Tunis, and Tripoli also became centers of pirate activity, which brought in wealth to local elites but also attracted intrusions by European powers, who occupied and fortified some coastal positions.
-In the late 17th century and early 18th century, Ottoman control became largely nominal: Tunisia was ruled by the Muradid dynasty (until 1702) and the Husaynid dynasty (after 1705).
+After 1591, local power in Tunisia was effectively seized by the Janissaries, who appointed a Dey to lead them.
+In In the late 17th century and early 18th century, Ottoman control became largely nominal and Tunisia was ruled in practice by the Beys, who were drawn from the Muradid dynasty until 1702 and from the Husaynid dynasty after 1705.
 Architecture in Tunisia came under the influence of Ottoman architecture, especially in the coastal cities where Ottoman influence was strongest.
 Some European influences were also introduced, particularly through the importation of materials from Italy such as marble.